-Type "How does SEO work?" in Google and you're bombarded with info.
-You're sold classes from SEO "gurus" and pitched SEO tools.
+When you type “How does SEO work?” in Google, you’ll be bombarded with info.
+You’re sold classes from SEO “gurus” and pitched SEO tools.
 You find thousands of SEO agencies, professionals, and freelance services.

 Where do you even begin?
 How do you make sense of it?